 We should consider ourselves lucky that there are so many safe options when it comes to creating a safe nursery: VOC-free paints, solid wood cribs, rugs made of natural fibers like cotton or wool and, of course, crib mattresses.
 But don't be fooled.
 Just because something claims to be “organic” or “non-toxic,” does not always mean it is.
 Look at ALL of the materials.
-For example, the Pebble Pure, Nook’s 100% organic crib mattress consists of organic cotton, eucalyptus, coconut and natural latex core and natural wool fire barrier.
+For example, the Pure Organic Crib Mattress, Nook’s organic crib mattress consists of organic cotton, eucalyptus, coconut and natural latex core and natural wool fire barrier.

 Some of the many benefits include:

 - Wicks moisture away from skin to keep baby dry and help maintain body temperature